 While Stamp Duty is usually applicable to all properties priced over £125,000, the current scheme has seen all properties priced £500,000 and below be completely exempt.
 The scheme has proved to be hugely popular and has helped to contribute to a boom in the property market.

-The scheme is currently due to end on 31st March 2021, but the race to complete and get home purchases over the line is becoming all the more hurried.
-In addition to this, many property experts are predicting that the rush ahead of the deadline is expected to result in a significant fall in house prices in the periods following which only adds to the fire.
+The scheme, recently extended, is due to expire at the end of June, but the race to complete and get home purchases over the line is becoming all the more hurried.
+In addition to this, some property experts are predicting that the rush ahead of the deadline is expected to result in a fall in house prices in the periods following which only adds to the fire.

 On average, the journey from putting your house on the market to completing and exchanging takes four months.
 But to suggest that the current circumstances are average would be dishonest.
 While some industry experts are expecting the market to remain strong as the nation gets used to Brexit, others believe that the end of the Stamp Duty Holiday could result in prices falling by up to 30%.
 An unpredictable property market and a potentially volatile economy, these guarantees are now harder than ever to ensure.

-Our latest, research, however, has shown that the average sale is now taking eight and a half months with most homes being viewed 18 times before an offer comes through.
-Although industry experts have warned that the chances of completing before the deadline are rapidly vanishing, there are still some scenarios that lend themselves to the scheme; chain-free and vacant properties being two of the most notable.
+Our latest research, however, has shown that the average sale is now taking eight and a half months with most homes being viewed 18 times before an offer comes through.
+Although industry experts have warned of further potential delays, there are still some scenarios that lend themselves to the scheme; chain-free and vacant properties being two of the most notable.

 In an average year, one in four chains break down at different stages but with the increased pressures and growing bottleneck of demand, 2021 is going to be far from average.
-Last year alone, Spring found this number to be much higher, with 47% of homeowners claiming to have had their chain break at some stage during the process.
+Last year alone, Spring found this number to be much higher with 47% of homeowners, surveyed by independent research company Atomik Research, claiming to have had their chain break at some stage during the process.

 As such, eliminating the risk of a chain break entirely could be the key to capitalising on this Stamp Duty holiday while it is still in effect.